Electrical trainee Greg wanted a career change, so he moved into the trades industry.

 By February 2021, Greg had secured a role with Optech Electrical and began working with them the following month.

 “Fantastic!!!
 I did my 5 weeks electrical training in Manchester.

 Great, professional, extremely experienced instructors.
 Big shout out to Terry and Paul.
 Spend 3 months to get all my theory out of way before changing career.

 When I was ready I have contacted Options-Skills employment support.
 Incredible James T. helped to secure job within 2 weeks!!!

 Simply amazing end to end help and support.
 Thank you.

 While working with Optech Electrical Solutions, Greg will build his NVQ portfolio and be assessed on-site by an NVQ assessor.

 Once complete and with assessments passed, Greg will earn his NVQ Level 3.
 Following this, he’ll be able to complete his AM2 assessment and apply for his ECS Gold Card.

-With the gold card, Greg will earn installation electrician status and be qualified to work unsupervised on installation, commissioning and maintenance of low voltage electrical and electronic equipment and appliances in a consumer’s electrical installation.
+With the gold card, Greg will earn installation electrician status and be qualified to work unsupervised on the installation, commissioning and maintenance of low-voltage electrical and electronic equipment and appliances in a consumer’s electrical installation.
 (Source: ECS)